Debugging and testing

 Structure of test files

-, written in contracts/playground.tact
+, written in the contracts/playground.tact

 test suite file for us.